Next Dates available for booking:

 - Finding and learning specialised vocabulary

-MODULE 3 – Developing your community interpreting skills and business
+MODULE 3 – Developing your public service interpreting skills and business

 In this module, we will talk about other types of interpreting you will come across (remote and sight interpreting).
 We will also talk about dealing with tricky situations and minding your stress levels.
 We will complete the programme with an overview of business issues related to your interpreting activities.